Products

 But look:

-The amount of State Pension you’d receive under the old rule (Basic + Additional State Pensions)
+• The amount of State Pension you’d receive under the old rule (Basic pension + Additional State Pensions)

-If your Starting Amount is more than the full amount of the New State Pension (£203.85 in 2023), you’ll get the additional amount (known as the ‘Protected Amount’) on top of the full amount when you start getting the new State Pension.
+• If your Starting Amount is more than the full amount of the new State Pension (£221.20 in 2024), you’ll get the additional amount (known as the ‘Protected Amount’) on top of the full amount when you start getting the new State Pension.

-If you built up Additional State Pension (applicable under the old rule)
+• If you built up the Additional State Pension (applicable under the old rule).

-If you ‘defer’ claiming your State Pension when it's due.
-When you claim it, you’ll get a higher weekly pension or a lump sum amount.
-If you’re already claiming State Pension, you can still choose to defer it (only allowed once).
+• If you ‘defer’ claiming your State Pension when it's due.
+You’ll get a higher weekly pension or a lump sum amount when you claim it.
+If you’re already claiming the State Pension, you can still choose to defer it (only allowed once).

 What’s more?

-If your pension amount is less than the full rate due to gaps in your National Insurance record, you can make voluntary contributions or claim NI credit to build up the amount.
+If your pension amount is less than the full rate due to gaps in your National Insurance record, you can make voluntary contributions or claim NI credits to build up the amount.

 Still confused about your pension amount?